outsinre/outsinre.github.com/_posts/2017-08-05-nextcloud.md

 [A bug of Notes app in web interface](https://github.com/nextcloud/notes/issues/133)

 By default, the first line of a note will be the filename.
-Maybe, the Notes app in web interface cannot create the right file name with full shape (or Chinese) punctuators.
+Maybe, the Notes app in web interface cannot create the right file name with full shape punctuators or Chinese characters.

 The current solution is to: